Access for Persons with Disabilities

 Policy 10560: Title IX-Sexual Violence, Domestic Violence, Dating Violence, and Stalking

 As a recipient of federal funds, Germanna Community College is required to comply with Title IX of the Higher Education Amendments of 1972, 20 U.S.C. § 1681 et seq. (“Title IX”), which prohibits discrimination on the basis of sex in educational programs or activities, admission and employment.
 Under certain circumstances, sexual misconduct, sexual harassment, and similar conduct constitute sexual discrimination prohibited by Title IX.
 Inquiries concerning the application of Title IX may be referred to the College’s Title IX Coordinator or to the U.S. Department of Education’s Office for Civil Rights.
-The Title IX Coordinator is Assistant Dean Mark Haines whose office is located in Room 201F of the Dickinson Building at the Fredericksburg Area Campus and may be contacted by phone at 540-891-3026 or by email at MHaines@germanna. edu.
-The Deputy Title IX Coordinator is Associate Vice President of Human Resources Ms. Laurie Bourne whose office is located in Room 102B at the Locust Grove Campus and may be contacted by phone at 540-423-9055 or by email at LBourne@germanna.edu.
+The Title IX Coordinator is Assistant Dean Mark Haines whose office is located in room 201F of the Dickinson Building at the Fredericksburg Area campus and may be contacted by phone at 540-891-3026 or by email at MHaines@germanna.edu.
+There are two Deputy Title IX Coordinators.
+The first is Associate Vice President of Human Resources, Ms. Laurie Bourne whose office is located in room 102B at the Locust Grove campus and may be contacted by phone at 540-423-9055 or by email at LBourne@germanna.edu.
+The second Deputy Title IX Coordinator is Assistant Dean, Dr. Sarah Somerville whose office is located in room 205 at the Locust Grove campus and can be contacted by phone at 540-423-9139 or by email at SSomerville@germanna.edu .

 Germanna Community College is committed to providing an environment that is free from harassment and discrimination based on any status protected by law.
-This Policy supplements the following general policy statement set forth by the Virginia Community College System: This institution promotes and maintains educational opportunities without regard to race, color, sex, ethnicity, religion, gender, age (except when age is a bona fide occupational qualification), disability, national origin, or other non-merit factors.
-This Policy also addresses the requirements under the Violence Against Women Reauthorization Act of 2013, (also known as the Campus SaVE Act).
+Accordingly, this Policy prohibits sex discrimination, sexual harassment, sexual assault, sexual exploitation, domestic violence, dating violence, and stalking.
+This policy also prohibits retaliation.
+This Policy supplements the following general policy statement set forth by the Virginia Community College System: This institution promotes and maintains educational opportunities without regard to race, color, national origin, religion, disability, sex, sexual orientation, gender identity, ethnicity, marital status, pregnancy, childbirth or other related lactation conditions, or age (except when age is a bona fide occupational qualification), veteran status or other non-merit factors.
+This Policy also addresses the requirements under the Violence Against Women Re-authorization Act of 2013, (also known as the Campus SaVE Act) and Virginia law.

 This Policy is not intended to substitute or supersede related criminal or civil law.
 Individuals should report incidents of sexual and domestic violence, dating violence, and stalking to law enforcement authorities.
 Criminal and civil remedies are available in addition to the potential remedies that the College may provide.

-The purpose of this Policy is to establish that the College prohibits discrimination, harassment, sexual assault, domestic violence, dating violence, stalking, and retaliation and to set forth procedures by which such allegations shall be filed, investigated and resolved.
+The purpose of this Policy is to establish that the College prohibits, sexual harrassment and retaliation and to set forth procedures by which allegations of sexual harrassment shall be reported, filed, investigated and resolved.

 Advisor: An individual who provides the complainant and respondent support, guidance, or advice.
-Advisors may be present at any meeting or hearing, but may not speak directly on behalf of the complainant or respondent.
+Advisors may be present at any meeting or hearing, but may not speak directly on behalf of the complainant or respondent except to conduct cross-examination during the live hearing.
+Advisors may be, but not required to be, licensed attorneys.

 Campus: The term “campus” refers to (i) any building or property owned or controlled by the College within the same reasonably contiguous geographic area of the College and used in direct support of, or in a manner related to, the College’s educational purposes, and (ii) any building or property that is within or reasonably contiguous to the area described in clause (i) that is owned by the College but controlled by another person, is frequently used by students, and supports institutional purposes, such as a food or other retail vendor.

 Mental incapacity means that condition of a person existing at the time which prevents the person from understanding the nature or consequences of the sexual act involved (the who, what, when, where, why, and how) and about which the accused knew or should have known.
 This includes incapacitation through the use of drugs or alcohol.
-Intoxication is not the same as incapacitation.
+Intoxication is not synonomous with incapacitation.

 Physical helplessness means unconsciousness or any other condition existing at the time which otherwise rendered the person physically unable to communicate an unwillingness to act and about which the accused knew or should have known.
 Physical helplessness may be reached through the use of alcohol or drugs.